 Any one PC connected to the Basic Serial Splitter can be used to send configuration data to the Simulator Interface, selectable by a switch on the splitter.
 (If two Basic Serial Splitters are daisy-chained together, only PCs connected to the Splitter nearest to the Power module can be used to configure the Interface.)

 Daisy-chaining two Basic Serial Splitters requires Revision D or later of the Simulator Interface PCB.
 A modification is possible for older interface boards, and this is described in an Appendix below.

+Modules Configurations

+In addition to one Simulator Interface module, one Power Module, and between one and 16 Sensor Modules (all covered in the Build & Installation Guide), the multi-PC modules required depend on the number of Simulator PCs to be connected.
+The following table describes the possible configurations.